Skip to content

 Executive Summary

-A four-paragraph orientation to the scale, science, and stakes of the issues covered in this report.
+A four-paragraph orientation to the scale, science, and stakes of the issues covered in this research.

 Pornography exposure among minors has become a defining public health challenge of the digital era.
 Research consistently documents that the average age of first exposure now falls between 12 and 13 years, with over half of adolescents encountering explicit content by age 13.
 The neurobiological evidence is compelling: pornography activates the same mesolimbic dopamine pathways as substance addiction, producing measurable structural brain changes including reduced gray matter in the striatum and weakened connectivity between reward centers and prefrontal cortex.
 An estimated 3–17% of the population meets criteria for problematic pornography use, with the World Health Organization formally recognizing Compulsive Sexual Behaviour Disorder in the ICD-11.